-The Aquainvad-ED network involves academic and non-academic partners providing a cross-sectorial programme of research–led training on aquatic invasive species.
+The Aquainvad-ED network involves academic and non-academic partners providing a cross-sectorial programme of research led training on Aquatic Invasive Species AIS.

 Swansea University is a research led university that has been making a difference since 1920.
 The University community thrives on exploration and discovery, and offers the right balance of excellent teaching and research, matched by an enviable quality of life.
 With 15,921 students and 2,510 staff, Swansea’s multicultural campus community provides a global perspective and opportunities to gain skills that last a lifetime.

 Heidi is Project Manager for Aquainvad-ED and will assist the P.I. in running this four year collaborative training research project.
-She will oversee the research programme and be responsible for ensuring the project milestones and deliverables are reported on, project finances are tracked and ensure that social media and marketing is current and consistent with the project.
+She will oversee the research programme and be responsible for ensuring the project milestones and deliverables are achieved and reported on via periodic reports, track project finances to ensure value-for-money, facilitate communication between the consortium and European Commission and manage all events/conferences/social media and marketing.

 The University of Oviedo is a public institution of higher education and research in the Principality of Asturias.
 With over 400 years of history, it offers a full range of undergraduate degrees adapted to the European Higher Education Area (EHEA) in all branches of knowledge and postgraduate degree programmes in collaboration with national and international universities and more than 250 companies.